17 August 2026

 How to set Google search as the default in Chromium

-Somebody either had something against Google or somebody on the Chromium team understood UI/UX so poorly that it left people frustrated at not being able to add Google as the default search engine on Chromium.
+Somebody either had something against Google or the Chromium team could have benefited from some training on UI/UX, because it left people frustrated at not being able to add Google as the default search engine on Chromium.
 This is all you need to do:

 Under Search engine > Site Search, you'll find an Add button.
 Click it and add Google by adding the following in the fields: